| | |

 It is no secret that sex tourism is alive and thriving in Thailand.

-Sex work in Thailand is big money, and while technically illegal, authorities turn a blind eye to the fact that pretty much all of the go-go bars and massage parlours in Thailand are making big money from selling their bodies to punters.
+Sex work in Thailand is big money, and although it is technically illegal, authorities simply turn a blind eye to it.

 My Experience Going to a Thai Ping Pong Show